ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigNewPlatform.rst

 Building the UFS Short-Range Weather Application (UFS SRW App)
 ==============================================================
 Building the UFS SRW App is similar to building NCEPLIBS, in that the code is stored in a git repository and is built using CMake software.
-The first step is to retrieve the code from Github, using the variables defined earlier:
+The first step is to retrieve the code from GitHub, using the variables defined earlier:

 .. code-block:: console